Exposure to Radiation during Military Service

 - Radiation therapy

-Ionizing radiation can be used for the treatment or diagnosis of disease, most commonly cancer.
+Ionizing radiation can be used to treat disease, most commonly cancer.